mktexan/node-myq/README.md

 ## getAutoAddedDevices()

-Returns an array of door or garage door devices that were automatically added to the API using autoSetMultipleGarageDoorDevices: true
+Returns an array of door or garage door device objects that were automatically added to the API using autoSetMultipleGarageDoorDevices: true

 ``` javascript
 myq.getAutoAddedDevices().then(deviceList => {